farod poole receives special gift

 Kelley Dwyer, AuD,

-is chief of audiology with Emory Healthcare and is Poole’s doctor.
+is chief of audiology with Emory Healthcare and Poole’s doctor.

 Dwyer says progressive hearing loss in both ears like Poole’s could be genetic or his sudden loss could be caused by viral or environmental factors.
-On Poole’s 40th birthday, he had surgery for a cochlear implant, which is an implanted electronic device.
+On Poole’s 40th birthday, he had surgery for cochlear implants, which are implanted electronic devices.

 “A cochlear implant is a way for a person to hear that is not hearing.
 The way that we hear is there's a sound pressure wave that goes down the ear canal, hits the eardrum, moves the fluid in the cochlea, which is our hearing organ and sends that sound up to the brain,” says Dwyer.